 Supervised Master/Bachelor Theses

-- Schmid, Jana (ongoing): Homestay Tourism as a Form of Women's Empowerment in Rural Nepal: Implications, Challenges and Opportunities (working title), co-supervision with Prof. em.
+- Schmid, Jana (2021): Homestay Tourism as a Form of Women's Empowerment in Rural Nepal: Implications, Challenges and Opportunities, main/co-supervision with Prof. em.
 U. Müller-Böker and Prof. N. Backhaus (MSc Thesis)

 - Vinotharajah Vibiga (2020): Klimawandel und Migration: Betrachtung am Fallbeispiel Bangladesch (BSc Thesis)